 The floor was pretty putrid as the kids dragged sand, tanbark and dirt in from their park adventures.

 And that ever-so-ingenious box of books that my kids loved to browse through?
 Well, since my son has transitioned to a sash seat-belt, there was no longer room for the box between the two seats.
-So here it lay - the perfect spot to be trampled on by my 3 year old every time she climbed in and out the car.
+So here it lay on the floor - the perfect spot to be trampled on by my 3 year old every time she climbed in and out the car.

 We've also gone from a car that had a fairly large boot to one that is considerably smaller - to say we're struggling with this adjustment is an understatement!
 But in my defense, renovating our house and going back and forth between my parents place and our home has meant lugging things back and forth that we wouldn't ordinarily have.
 Like that drawer front, drill, hammer, bags of 'stuff'...